superpanic/PointView/README.md

 Based on the HelloWorld project from the `getting-started-guide.pdf` in [Adobe Illustrator SDK Docs](https://console.adobe.io/downloads/ai).

+Next step: add menu item for turning functionality on/off.

 # Build and run:
 Use Xcode 11.3 (not the latest Xcode).